Image

 Counsel

 Max Warren is Counsel at Wilkinson Stekloff.
 His litigation practice focuses on antitrust matters, products liability, civil fraud claims, and internal investigations.
 He has represented an array of clients, including Pfizer, Bayer, Facebook, and FedEx.
 He has also done extensive work on behalf of sports leagues including Major League Baseball, the National Football League, and twice taking cases to trial on behalf of the National Collegiate Athletic Association.
 He has been a member of numerous other trial teams that have tried cases to verdict in state and federal courts.
-His experience touches all aspects of trial strategy and preparation and he approaches cases with an eye towards telling a compelling story at trial.
+His experience touches all aspects of trial strategy and preparation, and he approaches cases with an eye toward telling a compelling story at trial.

 He has also worked on multiple significant internal investigations, including conducting numerous witness interviews, managing document collection and review, and forensic analysis.